 A student is permitted to add a new course through the first week of the term.
-There is no charge.
-Consultation with the student’s advisor is recommended; resulting overloads or underloads will need Dean of the College approval.
+Consultation with the student’s advisor is recommended; resulting overloads or underloads will need Dean of the College/Registrar approval.

 Audit opportunities are limited to current students, faculty, and staff with the permission of the instructor.
 A student may audit any course by enrolling on an audit basis at the time of registration, providing he or she has submitted the Application for Audit form by the end of the first week of class.
 Audit courses are not counted as a part of the academic load.
 The degree of participation for successful completion of audit is a matter to be decided and agreed upon by the instructor and auditor.
 Audited courses are paid for in the same manner as any credited hours, including drop fees.
 Successfully audited courses will be recorded on the transcript with a grade of AU.
 A grade of WP or WF is recorded for unsuccessful completion or a dropped course.

 Campusweb is the name used for the student user interface.
 The password protected Campusweb account will allow access to the student’s personal student records, including course history (unofficial transcript), class schedule, class assignments, registration, and financial information.
 Grades will only be available through Campusweb or by ordering a transcript.
 Student accounts will not provide information by telephone, only through Campusweb or in person.

 The student’s password allows access to both Campusweb and the student’s campus e-mail.
 The password allows access to the Campusweb after the student withdraws or graduates from the College; however, student e-mail will not be available after withdrawal or after June 30 of the year of graduation.
 Protection of the password is critical to security.
 Unauthorized use of someone else’s password is against school policy and may result in disciplinary action.